 Rusty, the dealer, batted Roscoe’s oblique remark away, “So, are you calling Zach’s bet, or what?”

 Expressionless, Roscoe stared at his fourth card, a queen.
 He pulled out a cigarette.
 Nodding toward Zach’s hand -- a pair of jacks, showing -- Roscoe flipped his up-cards over, face down.
 “OK, even if saving the Queen of the Subway from certain death doesn’t count for shit, anymore, there are certain standards that still don’t change.
 Not for me.”

 “So, this disposable hero won’t pay a cent for a fifth card to fill an inside straight,” said Roscoe, lighting his cigarette.
 “First hand, or last, it’s still a sucker’s bet.
 And, I’ll sit the next hand out.”

 “Whatever you say, man,” Rusty laughed.
 “But we’ve probably got time for just one more hand.
 Sure you want to quit now?”

-Roscoe took a big drag of the filter-tipped Kool and drank in the moving picture of Illinois that was streaming past his window.
+Roscoe took a big drag of his filter-tipped Kool.
+He drank in the moving picture of Illinois that was streaming past his window.
 The railroad ties were clicking monotonously.
 He thought about how movies depict motion by running a series of still pictures through a projector.
-However, with the memory picture of Julie he’d just conjured up it wasn’t frozen like a still.
+However, with the memory picture of Julie on the beach he’d just conjured up, it wasn’t frozen like a still.
 Nor was it in full motion.
 The image moved ever so slightly, capturing what amounted to a single gesture.